gotsysdba/oracle-ords-operator/README.md

 # Oracle Rest Data Services (ORDS) Operator for Kubernetes

-This is a **Proof-of-Concept** Oracle Rest Data Services Operator (ORDS Operator) and is *currently* **not supported** by Oracle.
+This is a **Proof-of-Concept** [Oracle Rest Data Services](https://www.oracle.com/uk/database/technologies/appdev/rest.html) Operator (ORDS Operator) and is *currently* **not supported** by Oracle.

 Your evaluation and [Feedback](../../issues/new?labels=feedback&title=New+Feedback) is appreciated.

 ## Description

-The ORDS Operator extends the Kubernetes API with custom resources and controllers for automating Oracle Rest Data Services (ORDS) lifecycle management.
+The ORDS Operator extends the Kubernetes API with a Custom Resource (CR) and Controller for automating Oracle Rest Data Services (ORDS) lifecycle management.
 Using the ORDS Operator, you can easily migrate existing, or create new, ORDS implementations into an existing Kubernetes cluster.

+This Operator allows you to run what would otherwise be an On-Premises ORDS middle-tier, configured as you require, inside Kubernetes with the additional ability of the controller to perform automatic ORDS/APEX install/upgrades inside the database.

 ## Features Summary